 After one of those tryouts, Rickey asked for a report on a young pitcher.
 Dyer judged that the boy was no prospect; it was his brother Sammy.
 He liked to tell about another player he rejected, a lanky North Carolina youth named Billy Graham.
 When they met again years later, Dyer told the celebrated preacher, "I remember you.
 You couldn't hit a curve ball with an ironing board."

 By 1940 the Cardinals owned or controlled 32 teams and more than 600 players.
 (Today most major-league teams have five or six farm clubs and about 150 players.)
 St. Louis had a club in each of the 20 Class D leagues, the entry level of professional baseball.
 The Cards controlled more than one team in some leagues.
-Rickey's farm system was a spectacular success on the field: from 1926 through 1949 St. Louis won nine National League pennants and finished second eight times, without buying a single player from another team.
+Rickey's farm system was a spectacular success on the field: from 1926 through 1949 St. Louis won nine National League pennants and finished second nine times, without buying a single player from another team.
 It was even more successful at the bank.
 Rickey's biographer Murray Polner estimated the Cards sold more than $2 million worth of excess players to other big-league clubs.
 When the Depression cut down attendance, those deals often made the difference between profit and loss for owner Sam Breadon.
 They were pure profit for Rickey; his contract gave him 10 percent of the price for every player he sold.
 Thanks to the evaluation skills of Rickey and his staff, they gave up very few future stars.

 In 1939 Dyer was named manager of his hometown team, the Texas League Houston Buffaloes, one of the Cardinals' top farm clubs.
 Before the season he befriended a fatherless 17-year-old left-handed pitcher in his native Louisiana and gave the quiet boy a $3,500 bonus.
 Howard Pollet would become the ace of Dyer's World Championship club and his lifelong friend, protégé and eventually his business partner.
 Dyer once called him "the type of man I'd like to have as a son or as a brother."